Our planet needs to be protected – not from alien invaders (yet), but from its own inhabitants.

 How to: start an environmentally friendly business

-Being an entrepreneur in 2021 comes with great responsibility.
+Being an entrepreneur today comes with great responsibility.
 You want to make a name for yourself, make money, and make sure that you’re contributing something good to the world.

 If you’re looking to start a business, the easy part is building your website.
 But what about the business model?
 Need some clues?
 Start here: